 7. The Tree Is Rumored To Be Haunted

 It is no secret that there are ghostly stories that surround the tree.
-For her book Ghosts and Legends of Charleston, South Carolina, Denise Roffe interviewed an old African American woman, a descendant of slaves who once labored on the land near Angel Oak.
+For her book Ghosts and Legends of Charleston, South Carolina Denise Roffe interviewed an old African American woman, a descendant of slaves who once labored on the land near Angel Oak.
 She recounted a legend that the tree was home to giant vultures who feasted on the bodies of slaves who were hung from the branches.
-She said that the tree has a curse on it due to the violence that occurred there, and that slaves felt that the tree was a bad omen.
+She said that the tree had a curse on it due to the violence that occurred there and that slaves felt that the tree was a bad omen.
 She also claimed that Native Americans met underneath the tree and made it a sacred burial ground and believed it was the spirits of Native Americans that protected the tree and kept it alive and safe.
+Truly the richest legends east of the Mississippi River.

 In recent years, reports of glowing lights and faces have been reported.
 In 2008, a couple was married under the tree and returned a few months later during a full moon to have a romantic moment where they were married.
 They reported seeing glowing human forms gathered around the trunk and some up in the branches.